- Hridaya Teacher Training Course period: September 23-December 14, 2019

 The HTTC provides:

 - Over 600 hours of accredited meditation and hatha yoga teacher training (the HTTC is registered with US-based Yoga Alliance, following standards for their 500-hour level teacher training programs)

-- All the Hridaya Teacher Training Course content, totalling more than 900 pages, presented in 3 monthly booklets.
+- All the Hridaya Teacher Training Course content, totaling more than 900 pages, presented in 3 monthly booklets.
 Each month, HTTC attendees will receive a booklet containing the course papers for that month

 - An anatomy and physiology booklet

 - At the end of course, all graduates will receive an HTTC kit containing an additional booklet with advice and recommendations for Hridaya teachers, some inspiring books by Ramana Maharshi, audio files of HTTC lectures, PowerPoint presentations to accompany the lectures, audio and video recordings of an entire 10-Day Hridaya Silent Meditation Retreat, and other useful materials.